Files

 If we were to add a LAS writer to write the files out directly without using a transformer, we would end up with four separate output files.
 To join them into a single file, we need to use the PointCloudCombiner.

-Add a PointCloudCombiner transformer to the canvas and connect it to the LAS reader feature type.
-There are lots of parameters that can be changed in the PointCloudCombiner, but since we are doing just a simple combine, we can leave the parameters as the defaults.
+There are numerous parameters that can be adjusted in the PointCloudCombiner, but since we are simply combining points, we can leave the parameters at their defaults.

 3. Add a LAS Writer